 In addition to these issues, you also have to keep an eye on Brexit, the Japan-South Korea trade dispute, the African Continental Free Trade Area, France’s digital tax (and the likely U.S. retaliation), the EU-Mercosur trade agreement, the Regional Comprehensive Economic Partnership in Asia, U.S. Customs and Border Protection’s enforcement of forced labor issues, the Miscellaneous Tariff Bill process opening in the fall of 2019, and other trade developments.
 While there are a lot of challenges in the world of international trade, there are also a lot of opportunities.
 While the world 3 years from now may not look like it does today, it is also not going to look like 3 years ago (when everyone just assumed it would always get easier and cheaper to move goods, people and data around the world).
 Since the road ahead will continue to be bumpy, it is more important than ever that you (and your companies) stay on top of these developments in order to stay in the race.

-We hope that this update is helpful.
-If you have any questions, or if you would like to discuss any of these issues further, please let us know.
+We hope that this helps.
+If you have any questions, please let us know.